Skip to main content

 • Work mix: Residential service, maintenance agreements, and replacement with growing install volume

-• Current state: Running Housecall Pro, Field Edge, or another mid-tier FSM, or growing out of a basic FSM
+• Current state: Running Housecall Pro, Field Edge, or a mid-tier FSM, or growing out of a basic FSM

 • Goals: Increasing average ticket, improving marketing ROI visibility, scaling without proportional headcount growth

-If you are under 10 employees or below $2M revenue, start with the growing-shop stack ($450-$900/month) - the mid-market stack's implementation overhead and cost base are disproportionate below that threshold.
+If you are under 10 employees or below $2M revenue, start with the growing-shop stack ($450-$900/month) first.
 If you are approaching 50 employees or $10M revenue, review the large residential stack ($15K-$50K/month) before committing to this configuration.

 Stack Summary and Monthly Costs